-As WHO states that there are no safe level for PM, efforts should be made to identify and address the sources of pollution.
-PM can have serious negative health effects such as leading to heart and respiratory diseases and new studies indicate that PM can increase chances of developing Alzheimer's and obesity.
-Differences in the measured levels reinforce the need for local monitoring at school locations.
+As the WHO states that there are no safe level for PM, efforts should be made to identify and address the sources of pollution.
+PM can have serious negative health effects such as leading to heart and respiratory diseases and new studies indicate that PM can increase the chance of developing Alzheimer's and obesity.
+Differences in the levels measured reinforce the need for local monitoring at school locations.